List of awards and nominations received by Nicki Minaj: XXL Awards

 The XXL Awards recognised the best in hip-hop in 2012.
 The nominees and winners were picked by the XXL staff, excluding the winners in the big five biggest categories which was determined by public vote.
-Minaj has received four nominations.
-In 2022 XXL announced Nicki Minaj as the winner of “The Peoples Champ”.
+Minaj has received eleven nominations.
+In 2022 and 2024, XXL announced Minaj as the winner of "The Peoples Champ".
+Minaj has won two awards.